The Pros and Cons of Offshore Outsourcing

 Some of the most common knowledge processes that are outsourced internationally include market research, intellectual property research (like for patent applications), legal services, training, research and development, and design.

-Today’s consumer demands 24/7 service.
-The internet made standard business hours all but obsolete for industries like retail and entertainment; now, when a customer encounters an issue with your service, they want to have it resolved in the moment, even if that moment is at 2 a.m.
+Today’s consumers demand 24/7 service.
+The internet made standard business hours all but obsolete for industries like retail and entertainment; now, when a customer encounters an issue with your service, they want to have it resolved at the moment, even if that moment is at 2 a.m.

-By capitalizing on workers in a range of time zones, offshoring gives companies a more feasible way to offer round-the-clock uptime like 24/7 technical support.
+By capitalizing on workers in a range of time zones, offshoring makes it more feasible for companies to offer round-the-clock uptime, such as 24/7 technical support.

-Cost savings aside, perhaps the greatest benefit of offshoring is its potential to free up resources that can be redirected to focus on your core business operations, which ultimately increase profits.
+Cost savings aside, the greatest benefit of offshoring is its potential to free up resources that can be redirected to focus on your core business operations, ultimately increasing profits.

 Cons of Offshore Outsourcing